alexdevero/alex-devero-blog/__drafts__/draft--weakset.md

 WeakSets are very similar to [Sets].
 If you are not familiar with Sets, don't worry.
 You don't have to have prior knowledge of Sets.
 Back to WeakSets and Sets.
 They are both collections.
 You can use these collections to store values.
 One thing that may help you understand this are [arrays].

 Arrays, just like WeakSets and Sets, are also collections.
 They also allow you to store various values, from numbers and string to booleans and objects, even Sets.
-This is very the similarity ens and the differences start to appear.
+This is where the similarity ends and the differences start to appear.
 One difference is that, unlike arrays, Sets can contain only unique values.

 With weakSets this difference goes even further.
 WeakSets can only contain objects.
 If you try to add anything else than an object JavaScript will throw an error.
 These objects must be also unique.
 If you try to add some object twice, the second will not be added.